Please join us for the International Conference on Ancient Magic.

 Introductory remarks 9:30-9:45

-•Korshi Dosoo: “Making Magic Before Frazer: The Nineteenth Century Construction of Ancient Greek Magic” (virtual participation)
+•Korshi Dosoo: “Making Magic Before Frazer: The Nineteenth Century Construction of Ancient Greek Magic” (Virtual)

 •Michael Swartz: "Kansas, I've a Feeling We're Not In Toto Anymore: Thirty Years of Dialogue on the Concept of Ancient Magic."